-Curated by Mercedes Vicente, Thick Cinema asked each of the artists to make a short work examining ‘cinema’s sensorial capabilities and notions of embodiment and experience’.
-Shot in New Zealand, Japan, USA and Italy, the resulting works engage variously with the legacy of fascism, the sexual union of eels, public gardens, the sunset and memory.
+Each artist in Thick Cinema was asked to make a work of up to 10 minutes which considered the role of the body and sensorial experience in cinematic intelligibility and meaning.
+Shot in New Zealand, Japan, USA and Italy, the five resulting works engage variously with the legacy of fascism, the sexual union of eels, public gardens, the sunset and memory.

 Thick Cinema was commissioned by CIRCUIT with the support of Creative New Zealand.
-Admission to Thick Cinema is free.
-More information about the CIRCUIT Symposium can be found here.
+For enquiries about screenings and hire contact (director (at) circuit.org.nz).

 John Di Stefano, Murmurations (Rome) (2017) Digital Video, Sound 10.51 minutes